rollup/rollup/docs/index.md

     linkText: Learn about tree-shaking
   - icon: 🗡️
     title: Code-splitting without overhead
-    details: Splits code based on different entry points and dynamic imports by just using the import mechanism of the output format.
+    details: Split code based on different entry points and dynamic imports by just using the import mechanism of the output format instead of customer loader code.
     link: /tutorial/#code-splitting
     linkText: How to use code-splitting
   - icon: 🔌